samaea/AzureDevOpsAppService/readme.md

     ![](./assets/cicdquickstart-jan2018/SPVerifyConnection1a.png)

-9. Click **OK**, and you should now see the new Service connection listed in VSTS
+9. Click **OK**, and you should now see the new Service connection listed in Azure DevOps

     ![](./assets/cicdquickstart-jan2018/SPCreated1a.png)